zenstackhq/zenstack-docs/blog/ai-programmer/index.md

 ---
-title: Programmers, Will AI Work for You, With You, or Without You?
+title: Programmers, Will AI Work For You, With You, or Without You?
 description: A thought experiment on the roles AI can play in software development.
 tags: [ai, programming]
 authors: yiming